Tuesday, August 18, 2015

 I could not find a depot for IR/.../CB&Q/IV&N

-(Update: I think I have found it.), but I did find separate passenger and freight depots for CSX/Rock Island while studying a 1916 Sanborn Map of Peru.
+(Update: I found it.), but I did find separate passenger and freight depots for CSX/Rock Island while studying a 1916 Sanborn Map of Peru.
 (Sheets 8 and 9, respectively.)
 They were both between Center Street and the Rock Island tracks.
 The passenger depot was west of Plain Street and the freight depot was east of Plain.
 In 1939, two decades before US-51, now IL-251, was built, Plain Street was intact.
 IL-251 was built over the land used by the freight depot.

 1916 Sanborn Map, Sheet 10